Progress Report

 Kimura et al., Cell 2022.

-We have built an imaging analysis platform that researchers can use jointly.
-Logo
+We have built an imaging analysis platform that researchers can use collaboratively.健都イメージングサポート拠点

-We have advanced the development of imaging probes and developed fluorescent probes for proteolytic enzymes based on modular molecular design methods, making it possible to detect enzyme activity in cancer tissues using fluorescence.
-It is expected that it will be applied to new diagnostic agents that can detect cancer sites during surgery.
+Using a modular design platform, we have developed a fluorescent probe for proteolytic enzymes, which makes it possible to detect enzyme activity in cancer tissues by fluorescence.
+This is expected to be applied to new diagnostic drugs to find cancer sites during surgery.

 Kuriki et al., J Am Chem Soc 2023.